Surrogacy in Georgia offers a unique opportunity to make dreams come true while securing meaningful compensation for your family.

 Step 3.
 Further Your Surrogacy Journey

-You can start the process whenever you’re ready.
+You can get started whenever you’re ready.
 Your surrogacy journey will move at whatever pace you’re comfortable with.

 How much do surrogates get paid monthly?

 Your base pay will be divided into 10 equal monthly installments once a pregnancy is confirmed.
-The amount you get paid will be dependent on the agreed upon base pay in your contract.
-Other additional fees will either be paid on a monthly or as needed basis.
+The amount you get paid will be dependent on the agreed-upon base pay in your contract.

 What is maternity leave for surrogates in Georgia like?

 You will need to speak with your employer about what maternity leave looks like at your company.
-While FMLA is mandated at most workplaces, you may not necessarily get paid maternity leave..
-If you have questions about how to bring this up with your employer, a surrogacy specialist can help.
+While FMLA is mandated at most workplaces, you may not necessarily get paid maternity leave.

 Do I need surrogate insurance in Georgia?

-There is not a special surrogate insurance you need to obtain.
-Usually your typical health insurance will cover most medical bills.
-However, this is something you should double check with your provider.
+Your existing health insurance may cover medical bills.
+However, this is something to double-check with your provider.
 If your insurance plan doesn’t cover surrogate pregnancy, we’ll find you one that does.

 Do surrogates get paid if they miscarry?

-While miscarriages do not happen often, understanding what happens if they do is important.
-Surrogates will get paid for the time they were pregnant.
-This means you will be compensated up until the point of the miscarriage.
-If you and the parents decide you would like to proceed with another attempt, your compensation will resume.
+Surrogates get paid for the time they are pregnant.
+This means you would be compensated up until the point of the miscarriage.
+If you and the intended parents decide to proceed with another attempt, your compensation will resume once pregnancy is confirmed.

 Why do surrogates get paid?